rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 In future chapters, when we start talking about lambdas, you’ll see much more that you can do with collections, but we’ll keep using the same standard Java collection classes.
 And in 8.2, you’ll learn how the Java collection classes are represented in the Kotlin type system.

-Before discussing how the magic functions last and sum work on Java collections, let’s learn some new concepts for declaring a function.
+Before discussing how the magic functions `last` and `sum` work on Java collections, let’s learn some new concepts for declaring a function.

-3.2Making functions easier to call
+## 3.2 Making functions easier to call

 Now that you know how to create a collection of elements, let’s do something straightforward: print its contents.
 Don’t worry if this seems overly simple; along the way, you’ll meet a bunch of important concepts.

-Java collections have a default toString implementation, but the formatting of the output is fixed and not always what you need:
+Java collections have a default `toString` implementation, but the formatting of the output is fixed and not always what you need:

 ```kotlin
 fun main() {